 - As a rule, voluntary disenrollment takes place at the end of a semester unless you apply for immediate disenrollment.
 In this case, disenrollment occurs on the day the application is filed.

-- Disenrollment from the university occurs automatically at the end of the semester, in which the final graduation documents are issued.
+- Disenrollment from the university occurs automatically at the end of the semester, in which the final graduation documents are completed.
 This only applies if the student had continued enrollment for this semester.

 - Disenrollment occurs by virtue of law, an application for disenrollment is not necessary in this case.